[?] Subscribe To This Site

 Attention!
 Do you get it?

-Attention is the name of the game when it comes to your music marketing efforts.
+Attention is the name of the game when it comes to marketing music.

 Read that sentence again because it sums up your mission.